Sakalya11/Cpp-and-DS/README.md

 ### Advantages of pointers:

 1)Dynamic memory allocation

 2)Return multiple values from a function

 3)Alter original data

-4)Passing data between functions efficently 5)Optimzing data memory
+4)Passing data between functions efficently

+5)Optimzing data memory

 6)Efficient data structures

 7)Enables call by reference

 ### Applications of pointers:

-1)to allocate new objects on the heap,
+1)to allocate new objects on the heap

 2)to pass functions to other functions

 3)to iterate over elements in arrays or other data structures.

 ### Code: